JeremLeOuf/CarbonAware-Redeployment/README.md

-# MyApp Terraform Deployment
+# Automated dynamic carbon-aware Terraform-based deployment solution

-This repository provides a streamlined, automated solution for deploying a Dockerized Flask application to AWS EC2 instances using Terraform.
+This repository provides a streamlined, automated solution for deploying a Dockerized application to AWS EC2 instances using Terraform.
 The deployment is carbon-aware, selecting AWS regions based on their carbon intensity.

 ---

 ## Features

-- **Terraform Configurations**: Automated deployment of Flask applications onto AWS EC2 instances.
+- **Terraform configurations**: Automated deployment of Flask applications onto AWS EC2 instances.
-- **Carbon-Aware Deployment**: Python scripts interact with Electricity Maps API to identify the AWS region with the lowest carbon intensity.
+- **Carbon-aware deployment**: Python scripts interact with Electricity Maps API to identify the AWS region with the lowest carbon intensity.
-- **Dynamic Updates**: Automatically updates `terraform.tfvars` to reflect region selections.
+- **Dynamic updates**: Automatically updates `terraform.tfvars` to reflect region selections.
-- **Automated Deployment and Redeployment**: Deploy new infrastructure seamlessly or redeploy existing infrastructure based on carbon metrics.
+- **Automated deployment and redeployment**: Deploy new infrastructure seamlessly or redeploy existing infrastructure based on carbon metrics.

 ---

-## Project Structure
+## Project structure

 ```
 CarbonAware-Redeployment/